 - The Dark Knight comes closest to a subversion, featuring Harvey Dent (currently the District Attorney, but previously in internal affairs) doing his best to clean up the incredibly corrupt police force of Gotham, something that doesn't endear him to Lieutenant Gordon — despite Gordon being one of the very few straight cops on the force.
 (In the previous movie, Gordon even said "I'm no rat!" despite his partner blatantly extorting money in front of him, though this may be explained by his weary, "Who's there to rat to?")
 However, Dent turns out to be right all along, and a few of the crooked cops in the Major Crimes Unit lead to Rachel's death, and his own facial scarring.
 Needless to say, Harvey isn't very happy about this.
 Those cops aren't exactly Cowboy Cops as much as straight-forward corrupt bottom-feeders, however.

-- The film Street Kings actually had the LAPD Internal Affairs portrayed as good guys, or at least totally justified, as the cops they were investigating actually were corrupt.
-As it turns out, a large portion of the film is actually a Batman-Gambit set up by Internal Affairs to try to get the one honest cop in the group to turn on his corrupt partners.
+- Street Kings: The first part of the movie makes it look as if the Internal Affairs Department has some kind of personal vendetta against cops who are "only trying to do their jobs".
+This is subverted when it's revealed that they were totally justified, as the cops they were investigating actually were corrupt.
+As it turns out, a large portion of the film is actually a Batman Gambit set up by Internal Affairs to try to get the one honest cop in the group to turn on his corrupt partners.
 The lead Internal Affairs agent even admits that there are uses for a Cowboy Cop.

 - In Insomnia, the main character Detective Dormer has some particularly nasty things to say about the Internal Affairs people hounding him.
 Of course, they're out to get him because he fabricated evidence to send someone he thought was a child murderer to jail .

-- Ironically Serpico is all for the idea of an Internal Affairs unit, as the New York City police department is steeped in corruption and absolutely no one on the force will do anything about it.
-One gets formed after he goes to the New York Times with his story.
+- Ironically Serpico is all for the idea of an Internal Affairs unit, as the NYPD was so steeped in corruption at the time and absolutely none of the brass wanted to do anything about it.
+One gets formed after Serpico's visit to The New York Times.

 - Max Payne movie has a subversion: Lt.
 Bravura, who first seems to play the trope straight by trying to pin the murder of a Valkyr addict on Max.
 Later, though, he starts to (correctly) suspect that corrupt officers are trying to set Max up and calls in the FBI to capture Max alive and figure out what really happened.